 The City of Corbin, Kentucky is a fourth-class city and operates under a City Manager/Commission form of government.
 The City's major operations include public safety, fire protection, public works, recreation and parks, and general administrative services.
 As defined by accounting principles generally accepted in United States of America (GAAP) that are established by the Governmental Accounting Standards Board (GASB), the financial reporting entity consists of the primary government, as well as its component units, which are legally separate organizations for which the elected officials of the primary government are financially accountable.
 Financial accountability is defined as appointment of a voting majority of the component unit's board, and either a) the ability to impose will by the primary government, or b) the possibility that the component unit will provide a financial benefit to or impose a financial burden on the primary government.
 To be complete, the financial statements of the reporting entity should include the primary government and its component units.
-The City has not included its component units in these primary government financial statements for the year ended June 30, 2013.
+The City has not included its component units in these primary government financial statements for the year ended June 30, 2014.

-Agencies and authorities which were evaluated for possible inclusion in the reporting entity were the Corbin Library Board, Corbin City Hall Public Corporation, the Corbin Industrial Commission, the Corbin City Utilities Commission, the Corbin Housing Authority, and the Corbin School District.
+Agencies and authorities which were evaluated for possible inclusion in the reporting entity were the Corbin Library Board, Corbin City Hall Public Corporation, the Corbin Industrial Commission, the Corbin City Utilities Commission, the Corbin Housing Authority, the City of Corbin Tourist and Convention Commission, and the Corbin School District.

-Based on the above criteria, the component units of the City are the Corbin Library Board, Corbin City Hall Public Corporation, and the Corbin City Utilities Commission.
+Based on the above criteria, the component units of the City are the Corbin Library Board, Corbin City Hall Public Corporation, the City of Corbin Tourist and Convention Commission and the Corbin City Utilities Commission.
 Component units of the City, except the Corbin City Hall Public Corporation, issue separately audited Component Unit Financial Statements (CUFS).
 Copies of the CUFS may be obtained from the City Clerk at Corbin City Hall.
 The City of Corbin Library Board did not issue audited financial statements in the current year.